DomenicoIapello/CDS-Project_Group_1/README.md

   - subfolder: `backend`
   - subfolder: `frontend`
   - file: `README.md`, (contains these instructions as well)
-  - frontend’s executable: `age_of_tictactoe.exe`,
+  - frontend’s archived executable: `ttt-frontend-0.1.0.zip`,
-  - backend’s tarball:  `ttt-0.1.0.tar.gz`
+  - backend’s tarball:  `ttt-backend-0.1.0.tar.gz`
 - Prepare the backend by either
   - Going into the subfolder `backend` and manually building it with Rebar3 instructions.
-  - Or (recommended) use the `ttt-0.1.0.tar.gz`.
+  - Or (recommended) use the `ttt-backend-0.1.0.tar.gz`.
 Unpack where you prefer.
 A lengthy example would be:
     <pre>$ cd ..
     $ mkdir ttt_backend
     $ cd ttt_backend
     $ tar -zxvf ttt-0.1.0.tar.gz
     $ bin/ttt console</pre>
   - You now should have a running backend, with three processes launched, an HTTP server listening carefully.
+ - Prepare the frontend
- - Once the backend is running and live, launch the frontend executable (you can move it wherever you want as long as it has access to the localhost still).
+   - unzip the compressed file `frontend_executable`.
+You can move it wherever you want as long as it has access to the localhost still)
+   - navigate to `/win-unpacked/` and launch the executable `age_of_tictactoe.exe`.
 This will launch an Electron app / window.
  - Enjoy!